Publicize an Event

 - Put your event on the master calendar.
 Be sure you've properly booked the space first, then include all pertinent details on your calendar post: event description, time, location, ticket prices, registration or ticket links, contact information.
 Adding a photo to your calendar post also can increase visibility and engagement.

-- Publish an announcement on the pacificu.edu website.
-Contact a web editor or send your event details to firstname.lastname@example.org to post a short story on the website for your target audience.
+- For assistance in publishing an announcement on the pacificu.edu website, contact a web editor or send your event details to email@example.com.
+A short story can be added to the website for your target audience.
 Announcements and calendar feeds serve a dual purpose — announcements let you get the word out sooner, while calendar posts are more visible as your event date approaches.

 - Do you need postcards, posters or flyers?
-Use the template in the DIY toolkit or contact the student-run creative agency, MAPS, for events targeting internal audiences.
+Locate a template in the DIY toolkit or contact the student-run creative agency, MAPS, for events targeting internal audiences.
 Start a Project with MarCom to request design assistance for signature events or external audiences, or to get guidance for your event.

 - Ask to have your event included in university e-newsletters.
 Stories will typically run one to two weeks in advance of the event, with additional publicity for high-profile speakers and public events.

 - Send promotional email.
 You may want to send promotional emails or email invitations to a specific audience.
-Contact Marketing & Communications to get started.
+Request an email campaign online.

 - Connect with media.
 Contact Joe Lang for advice about sharing news releases or event posts with local and regional professional media.

 - Use social media.
-Plan posts on your department social media channels, or contact Sarah Creedican about spreading the word on university social media channels.
+Plan posts on your department social media channels, or request a post on university social media channels.

 Need More Help?